Discovering Heavy Neutral Leptons with the Higgs Boson

 The partial decay width of the Higgs boson into a HNL and an active neutrino is given by

 where $m_h \simeq 125$~GeV is the Higgs mass.
+It is interesting to note that the neutrino flavor $\nu_\alpha$ depends on the Yukawa $y_{N\alpha}$.
+However, since the LHC is insensitive to this flavor, the coupling $y$ appearing in Eq.~\eqref{eq:Higgsdec} must be understood as the sum of all Yukawa couplings, that is, $y^2 \equiv y_{Ne}^2 + y_{N\mu}^2 + y_{N\tau}^2$.
 This new decay mode contributes to the total decay width of the Higgs, which in the SM is $\Gamma_h \simeq $~4.1~MeV~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}, and has been measured at the LHC to be $\Gamma_h = 3.2^{+2.4}_{-1.7}$~MeV~\cite{ParticleDataGroup:2022pth}.
 HL-LHC is expected to improve this measurement to a precision of $5.3\%$~\cite{deBlas:2022aow}.
 In the left panel of Fig.~\ref{fig:Br}, the red dashed dotted region labeled $\Gamma_h$ shows the parameter space in tension with measurements of the Higgs total decay width and projections for HL-LHC.